henilpavasiya/Foodies/README.md

 # Foodies
-Food order website
+A Food order website where you order your food

-#What I learned
+# What I LEARNED
-HTML
+* HTML
-CSS
+* CSS
-PHP
+* PHP
-JAVASCRIPT
+* JAVASCRIPT
-TRANSITION OF IMAGE
+* TRANSITION OF IMAGE